Seamul/Weather-Forecast-API/README.md

 6. **Access the API:**
    Open your web browser and go to `http://127.0.0.1:8000/` to access the API endpoints.
+   **Endpoint Description:**

+   **GET /api/update_forecast_data/**

+   **Purpose:**

+   This endpoint triggers an update of forecast data.
+The process may take some time as it involves fetching and updating the forecast data.
+While ideally suited for automation, this functionality can also be initiated manually for simplicity.

+   **Implementation Details:**

+   To ensure timely updates, the endpoint is designed to integrate with Celery and Celery Beat.
+This allows for scheduled execution, ensuring that forecast data is updated regularly, ideally on a daily basis.
+However, for simplicity, manual invocation is also supported.

+   **Usage:**

+   - **Manual Invocation:** Send a GET request to the specified endpoint to trigger the update process manually.

+     Example: `GET /api/update_forecast_data/`

+   - **Automated Execution:** With Celery and Celery Beat configured, the endpoint will be automatically invoked according to the specified schedule.

+   **Note:** The update process may take some time to complete, depending on various factors such as data availability and processing speed.
+Therefore, patience is advised during execution.

+   **Recommendation:**

+   For optimal performance and reliability, it is recommended to configure Celery and Celery Beat to handle automated updates.
+This ensures timely and consistent updates of forecast data without manual intervention.

 ## API Endpoints